-Dozier’s slam leads Royals to 8-6 comeback win over Indians
+Royal flush: Dozier’s slam leads KC to stunning comeback win

 Tyler Naquin hit a two-run homer and Santana, Roberto Perez and Mike Freeman had solo shots for the Indians, who were three outs away from their fifth straight win before Hand imploded.

-In the fifth, Perez connected for his 14th homer, a lined shot that scarcely cleared the wall in right.
-Perez entered 2019 with just 21 career homers in four-plus big league seasons, but has given the Indians some-much needed power.

-Three pitches later, Freeman pulled his second homer into the seats in right.

-Indians starter Shane Bieber worked 5 2/3 innings, avoiding trouble in the third and fourth with inning-ending double plays.
+Indians starter Shane Bieber stayed around for 5 2/3 innings, and was in position to get the win when he left, but was unsatisfied with his performance.

-However, first baseman Santana’s error — he made a diving stop, but a poor toss to Bieber covering first — helped the Royals take a 2-1 lead in the fifth when White Merrifield hit a two-run double.
+“It was kind of one of those days where maybe my stuff was OK, but it felt like I was out of sync and yanking some sliders and some curveballs and not as good of command as usual,” he said.
+“Even then, I had a lot of opportunities to go deeper in the game.”

 TRAINER’S ROOM